frieder/jira-issue-updater/README.md

 | Required | yes |
 | Default  |     |

-The ID of the Jira ticket (e.g. XYZ-123).
+The ID(s) of the Jira ticket (e.g. XYZ-123).
+This option allows to define one or many issue IDs at the same time.
+For multiple IDs it also allows to define those in two different formats.

+* A comma-separated list of issue IDs
+* A line-separated list pf issue IDs

 > This is the only option that must be provided explicitly.
 All the following options are optional with the
 > requirement that at least one of them must be provided.